Loading...

 Children’s support

 The Ocalenie Foundation works on behalf of migrant and refugee children and youth.
 We strive to provide young people with safe conditions for learning, entertainment and individual development.
-We run day care centers and a tutoring and scholarship program, provide psychological and psychiatric assistance, and extend integration support to entire families.
+We run day care centers and a tutoring and scholarship program.
+Children receive psychological and psychiatric assistance, and extend integration support to entire families.
 We strive to ensure that foreign children have the same educational and developmental opportunities as their Polish peers.

 Tutoring program

-At the day care centers, children receive daily support and care.
-Our main goal is to support them in the educational process — they learn Polish with us, prepare for school, and receive individual tutoring if needed.
-They also have access to psychological assistance, and participate in trips to cultural institutions and developmental activities.
+At the center, children receive daily support and care, help with their studies, and psychological assistance.
+Our primary goal is to support them in their education – the youngest learn Polish with us, prepare for school classes, and receive individual tutoring if needed.
+They also have access to psychological help and participate in cultural outings and developmental activities.

-The Warsaw day care centers are a natural extension of the intervention actions the Foundation launched in 2022 after Russia’s full-scale invasion of Ukraine: friendly spaces at reception points and day care centers at accommodation centers for people from Ukraine.
-Between March 2022 and the end of 2023, these centers provided support to over ten thousand children fleeing the war.
+The center at MAL is the last of four Warsaw-based day care centers opened following Russia’s full-scale invasion of Ukraine.
+These centers were a natural extension of the emergency interventions launched by the foundation in 2022, such as child-friendly spaces at reception points, educational hubs, and day care facilities located in accommodation centers for people from Ukraine.
+Between March 2022 and the end of 2023, over ten thousand children fleeing the war benefited from these services.

 For over 10 years, the Foundation also ran a multicultural day care center in Łomża, which provided integration and educational support to children with migration and refugee experience, mainly from Chechnya, Ukraine, and Belarus.
 The day care center was closed in mid-2024 due to a lack of funding.